linhd-postdata/averell-docker/README.rst

 # averell-docker
-Repositopry for the Averell docker
+Repository for the Averell docker